The Ultimate Guide to the “Chinese Alphabet”

 Chinese is all about characters and we don’t put them together like we do with letters in our alphabets to make a word because these characters actually make up words themselves.

 Each character is one syllable.
-One character on its own can be a word, but many words are many up of two, three or even more characters put together.
+One character on its own can be a word, but many words are made up of two, three or even more characters put together.

-There is no Chinese Alphabet – just thousands upon thousands of characters
+There is no Chinese Alphabet – just thousands upon thousands of characters.
+Some of the characters look remarkably similar also!
+Check it out below.

 Chapter 1 – The History of Chinese Characters/Chinese Alphabet